IBM/cloudpakforapps-workshop/workshop/exercise-6/README.md

 ![Our own collection, page for version 0.3.0-custom](images/new-release-main.png)

-Click on *Edit tag*. and then upload all the files in `collections/ci/release/`, which were generated from the previous steps.
+Click on *Edit tag*. and then upload all the files in `collections/ci/release/` which were generated from the previous steps, by clicking on the &Attach binaries...* box.

 ![Our own collection,  upload files to release](images/edit-release.png)